oleksandrsirenko/cloud-native-foundations/solutions/kubernetes/k3s_cluster.md

 - `vagrant ssh` - next go to the vagrant shell
 - `curl -sfL https://get.k3s.io | sh` get k3s with one command in vagrant environment (inside the shell) see details on [k3s.io](https://k3s.io/)
-- check nodes `kubectl get no` if get error like permission denied need to configure the `/etc/rancher/k3s/k3s.yaml` or use `sudo su` - a command to perform as a superuser.
+- check nodes `kubectl get no` if get an error like permission denied need to configure the `/etc/rancher/k3s/k3s.yaml` or use `sudo su` - a command to perform as a superuser.

 **NOTE**: To stop the Kubernetes cluster, as the root user, enter the following command: `shutdown -h now`

-## Deploy Application to the Kubernetes Cluster
+## Solution 3.2: Deploy Application to the Kubernetes Cluster

 To run the app at a cluster use the command:

 - `kubectl run <POD NAME> --image=<DOCKER IMAGE PATH>` e.g., `kubectl run test --image=pixelpotato/go-helloworld:v1.0.0`

 **NOTE**: You need to check pod status with `kubectl get pods` or `kubectl describe pod <POD-NAME>`.
-If the status of created pod is `CreateContainerError` you need to fix this issue with command: `zypper install -t pattern apparmor`
+If the status of the reated pod is `CreateContainerError` you need to fix this issue with the command: `zypper install -t pattern apparmor`

 To deploy the app to the cluster directly from your Docker hub kubectl command syntax:

-- `kubectl create deployment <DEPLOYMENT NAME> --image=docker.io/<DOCKERHUB USERNAME>/<DOKER IMAGE NAME>:<TAG>` e.g. `kubectl create deployment test-go  --image=docker.io/pixelpotato/go-helloworld:v1.0.0`
+- `kubectl create deployment <DEPLOYMENT NAME> --image=docker.io/<DOCKERHUB USERNAME>/<DOKER IMAGE NAME>:<TAG>` e.g., `kubectl create deployment test-go  --image=docker.io/pixelpotato/go-helloworld:v1.0.0`

 ### Access the Application on the Local Host

-- `kubectl port-forward <POD NAME> 7111:6111`
+- `kubectl port-forward <POD NAME> 6111:6111`

-- [] **NEED TO TEST IT ACCESS AGAIN** An issue with access to the app at the localhost

 ### Kubeconfig